Ecommerce Personalization Blog

 This guide breaks down what website dynamic content is, and how to use it to increase sales in eCommerce.

 If you're already familiar with website personalization concepts, feel free to skip straight to the examples here.
 Otherwise, let's begin!

-Simply put, dynamic content is any component of a web-page or email that changes.
-Typically, these changes are based on user signals.
+Dynamic content is a web-page or email component that changes.
+Typically, changes are based on user signals that include in-session behavior, user data, and user-characteristics.

-To use dynamic content, you need a way to track and store these user signals, and intelligently trigger the display of relevant content.
-Some software, like Barilliance, does this for you automatically, and connects the data between your website and email.
+Some personalization software and tools, like Barilliance, does this for you automatically, and connects the data between your website and email.